Date of Award:

 Abstract

-This quantitative study evaluated the gains and evaluation outcomes of the compulsory Career and Technical Education (CTE) Introduction course.
-All Utah public school seventh-grade students are required to enroll in this school-year course.
-The matched-pair design used preexisting data to analyze 6,078 pre- and postsurvey responses collected at the beginning of the course and again at the end of the course during the 2011-2012 school year.
-The evaluation was viewed through a postpositivist lens and employed a theory-based evaluation model as the framework for analysis.
-The research questions addressed four student variables: career planning, career self-efficacy, career knowledge, and course evaluations.
-Gender differences along school counselor relationships were also evaluated as possible predictors on course evaluations.
+The Utah State Office of Education Career and Technical supported this quantitative study that evaluated the gains and outcome evaluations of the compulsory Career and Technical Education (CTE) Introduction course.
+All public school seventh grade students are required to enroll in this school-year course.
+The matched pair design used preexisting data to analyze 6,078 pre- and postsurvey responses collected at the beginning of the course and again at the end of the course during the 2011-2012 school year.
+The evaluation was viewed through a postpositivist lens and used a theory-based evaluation model as the framework for analysis.
+The research questions addressed four student variables; career planning, career self-efficacy, career knowledge, and course evaluations.
+Gender differences along school counselor relationships were also evaluated as possible predictors of course evaluations.

 Checksum